Where to Stay in Zion National Park: Camping and Lodging

 WHERE TO STAY INSIDE ZION NATIONAL PARK

 Zion National Park nails the issue of the best places to stay inside the park in an old-fashioned manner.
 Here are a few campgrounds to get you closer to the park’s scenery even at night.
-Are you not into stargazing and spending 24 hours a day in the nature?
+Are you not into stargazing and spending 24 hours a day in nature?
 Pamper yourself and book your stay at the iconic Zion Lodge.

 Zion National Park offers three campgrounds with limited – considering the amount of visitors wishing to stay inside the park – number of campsites.
 Two of these campgrounds are cozily nestled near the South Entrance, while the last one seeks solitude off the Kolob Terrace Road.

 TIP: Most campsites are fully booked from March through October.
-If you plan to stay inside Zion National Park at this time, make sure to reserve your spot way in advance.
+If you plan to stay inside Zion National Park at this time, make sure to reserve your spot in advance.

 Where to stay in and near Zion National Park - Roads and Destinations